Align your services with millennial client needs

 “More than half (52%) of business owners 39 and younger say they must have a firm that provides strategic insight and guidance for their organisations.
 This necessity complements services that younger generations already consume such as CFO/consulting services.”

-Our community of accountants are switching to advisory services.
+Our community of accountants is switching to advisory services.
 Checking in with them, we know that adding value to services is the way to be working.
 See what they had to say:

 Sam Wood of Blu Sky Chartered Accountants, based in the UK, says: